labring/sealos/README.md

 > [Docs](https://sealos.io/en/docs/Intro) | [简体中文](README_zh.md) | [Roadmap](https://github.com/orgs/labring/projects/4/views/9)

-Sealos is a cloud operating system distribution based on the Kubernetes kernel.
-It adopts a cloud-native approach, discarding traditional cloud computing architecture, and shifting towards a new architecture with Kubernetes as the cloud kernel.
+Sealos['siːləs] is a cloud operating system distribution based on the Kubernetes kernel.
 This allows enterprises to use the cloud as effortlessly as they would use a personal computer.

 ## 🚀 Deploy your app on Sealos